 The climate change problem is further complicated by its faceless nature.
-There isn’t one country or person we can point to as causing global warming.
+There isn’t one country or person we can point to as causing climate change.
 We are all responsible on a daily basis.
 Then add to that there’s the fact that climate change is not an immediate threat.
 It’s certainly becoming one, but it takes time for the planet to heat up and we are fast approaching the point of no return.

 Many people do not understand how a few degrees one way or the other will make a difference to the planet.
 Leiserowitz likened it to a fever in an episode titled, “Encore: Ending the Silence on Climate Change” this month on Bill Moyer & Company.
 “People often will say, ‘Wow, you know, four, five degrees, that doesn’t sound like very much.
 I mean, I see the temperature change more from night to day.’
 But it’s the wrong way to think about it.
 I mean, think about when you get sick and you get a fever, okay.
 Your body is usually at, you know, 98.7 degrees.”